← Earth science/environment (atmosphere/weather (sun/humidity/air quality))

 FAQ

-Which direction is "0°" in the solar direction?
+Which direction is "0°" for solar azimuth?

 North is 0° and increases clockwise.
 East is 90°, south is 180°, and west is 270°.